Living-Lytics/livinglytics-api/replit.md

 All protected API endpoints require Bearer token authentication using a `FASTAPI_SECRET_KEY`.

 ### Configuration
-The application is configured to run on `0.0.0.0` at port `5000`. **CORS is locked down** to specific origins (`app.livinglytics.com`, `www.livinglytics.com`) for production security.
+The application is configured to run on `0.0.0.0` at port `5000`. **CORS is locked down** to Base44 domains: `livinglytics.base44.app`, `livinglytics.com`, and `localhost:5173` (for local development).
 Only GET, POST, and OPTIONS methods are allowed with Authorization and Content-Type headers.
 Environment variables manage database connection strings (DATABASE_URL for direct connection on port 5432, with automatic fallback to connection pooler on port 6543 for IPv6 issues), Supabase keys, and the FastAPI secret key.
-Logging is configured at INFO level for production visibility, including [WEEKLY DIGEST], [DIGEST PREVIEW], [DIGEST TEST], [RESEND WEBHOOK], and [RESEND] retry logging.
+Logging is configured at INFO level for production visibility, including [WEEKLY DIGEST], [DIGEST RUN], [DIGEST RUN-ALL], [METRICS TIMELINE], [DIGEST PREVIEW], [DIGEST TEST], [RESEND WEBHOOK], and [RESEND] retry logging.

 ## External Dependencies
 - **Supabase PostgreSQL**: The primary database for the application, accessed via direct connection (port 5432) for production stability.